JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Then he spoke.

-“Sir,” he said gravely, “there are great allowances to be made for a man who has not read ROBINSON CRUSOE since he was a child.
+“Sir,” he said gravely, “there are great allowances to be made for a man who has not read _Robinson Crusoe_ since he was a child.
 I wish you good morning.”

 He opened his door with a low bow, and left me at liberty to find my own way into the garden.
 I met Mr. Blake returning to the house.

 “You needn’t tell me what has happened,” he said.
-“Betteredge has played his last card: he has made another prophetic discovery in ROBINSON CRUSOE.
+“Betteredge has played his last card: he has made another prophetic discovery in _Robinson_ _Crusoe_.
 Have you humoured his favourite delusion?
 No?
-You have let him see that you don’t believe in ROBINSON CRUSOE?
+You have let him see that you don’t believe in _Robinson Crusoe_?
 Mr. Jennings! you have fallen to the lowest possible place in Betteredge’s estimation.
 Say what you like, and do what you like, for the future.
 You will find that he won’t waste another word on you now.”